TY - JOUR

 AU - Payne, Philip R.O.

-PY - 2020
+PY - 2021/1

-Y1 - 2020
+Y1 - 2021/1

 N2 - Problem: The current coronavirus disease 2019 (COVID-19) pandemic underscores the need for building and sustaining public health data infrastructure to support a rapid local, regional, national, and international response.
 Despite a historical context of public health crises, data sharing agreements and transactional standards do not uniformly exist between institutions which hamper a foundational infrastructure to meet data sharing and integration needs for the advancement of public health.
 Approach: There is a growing need to apply population health knowledge with technological solutions to data transfer, integration, and reasoning, to improve health in a broader learning health system ecosystem.
 To achieve this, data must be combined from healthcare provider organizations, public health departments, and other settings.
 Public health entities are in a unique position to consume these data, however, most do not yet have the infrastructure required to integrate data sources and apply computable knowledge to combat this pandemic.
-Outcomes: Herein, we describe lessons learned and a framework to address these needs, which focus on: (1) identifying and filling technology “gaps”; (2) pursuing collaborative design of data sharing requirements and transmission mechanisms; (3) facilitating cross-domain discussions involving legal and research compliance; and (4) establishing or participating in multi-institutional convening or coordinating activities.
+Outcomes: Herein, we describe lessons learned and a framework to address these needs, which focus on: (a) identifying and filling technology “gaps”; (b) pursuing collaborative design of data sharing requirements and transmission mechanisms; (c) facilitating cross-domain discussions involving legal and research compliance; and (d) establishing or participating in multi-institutional convening or coordinating activities.
 Next steps: While by no means a comprehensive evaluation of such issues, we envision that many of our experiences are universal.
-We hope those elucidated can serve as the catalyst for a robust community-wide dialogue on what steps can and should be taken to ensure that our regional and national healthcare systems can truly learn, in a rapid manner, so as to respond to this and future emergent public health crises.
+We hope those elucidated can serve as the catalyst for a robust community-wide dialogue on what steps can and should be taken to ensure that our regional and national health care systems can truly learn, in a rapid manner, so as to respond to this and future emergent public health crises.

 AB - Problem: The current coronavirus disease 2019 (COVID-19) pandemic underscores the need for building and sustaining public health data infrastructure to support a rapid local, regional, national, and international response.
 Despite a historical context of public health crises, data sharing agreements and transactional standards do not uniformly exist between institutions which hamper a foundational infrastructure to meet data sharing and integration needs for the advancement of public health.
 Approach: There is a growing need to apply population health knowledge with technological solutions to data transfer, integration, and reasoning, to improve health in a broader learning health system ecosystem.
 To achieve this, data must be combined from healthcare provider organizations, public health departments, and other settings.
 Public health entities are in a unique position to consume these data, however, most do not yet have the infrastructure required to integrate data sources and apply computable knowledge to combat this pandemic.
-Outcomes: Herein, we describe lessons learned and a framework to address these needs, which focus on: (1) identifying and filling technology “gaps”; (2) pursuing collaborative design of data sharing requirements and transmission mechanisms; (3) facilitating cross-domain discussions involving legal and research compliance; and (4) establishing or participating in multi-institutional convening or coordinating activities.
+Outcomes: Herein, we describe lessons learned and a framework to address these needs, which focus on: (a) identifying and filling technology “gaps”; (b) pursuing collaborative design of data sharing requirements and transmission mechanisms; (c) facilitating cross-domain discussions involving legal and research compliance; and (d) establishing or participating in multi-institutional convening or coordinating activities.
 Next steps: While by no means a comprehensive evaluation of such issues, we envision that many of our experiences are universal.
-We hope those elucidated can serve as the catalyst for a robust community-wide dialogue on what steps can and should be taken to ensure that our regional and national healthcare systems can truly learn, in a rapid manner, so as to respond to this and future emergent public health crises.
+We hope those elucidated can serve as the catalyst for a robust community-wide dialogue on what steps can and should be taken to ensure that our regional and national health care systems can truly learn, in a rapid manner, so as to respond to this and future emergent public health crises.

 KW - collaboration

-KW - Data sharing
+KW - data sharing

 KW - healthcare delivery